G1_DinoLab_Ebook

 bowls

 Which has more capacity, bottle or bowl?
-Tick ( ).
+Tick ( ) the correct answer.

 9. Numbers up to 100